You have successfully logged out.

 Modern white building with the green B. Braun logo on the facade, partially shaded by trees and greenery, with sunlight shining from the top right corner.
 The entrance and large windows are visible, and the setting appears to be a landscaped outdoor area.

-Ideas for daily clinical practice
+Enhancing environmental performance - ideas for daily clinical practice

 Dialysis nurse holding a tablet outdoors in a green park, viewing a digital guide, the Green Excellence in Dialysis Booklet.